marietta-a/doodle-quest/README.md

 ## 📖 How to Use

-1. Navigate to any text-rich webpage you want to explore (a Wikipedia article is a great start!).
+1. Navigate to any text-rich webpage you want to explore (a Wikipedia article or Google search is a great start!).
 2. Click the **Doodle Quest icon** in your Chrome toolbar.
 3. In the pop-up, use the default **Language** and set the **Difficulty**.
 4. Click the **"Create Adventure!"** button.